 Nivea for Men, just six months old, is already "moving faster than we imagined," according to Venezia, but that's not necessarily being attributed to gay men.
 "We're making assumptions that more than the gay market is buying," he said, though he admits that the company has no way of determining how much of those efforts are resulting in sales.
 Still, Nivea's gay advertising is to stretch to "2003 and beyond."

-AdRespect's Mike Wilke, reporting about this development, concludes his article with: “While it is progress that more marketers now feel comfortable pursuing gay buyers without past fears, traditional market research should not be forgotten.
+partly by AdRespect's Mike Wilke, reporting about this development, concludes his article with: “While it is progress that more marketers now feel comfortable pursuing gay buyers without past fears, traditional market research should not be forgotten.
 After all, if you don't know whether your advertising is working, why bother?”